 We’re about 45 minutes from the airport, with minimal traffic.
-Very close to Echo Beach and Batu Bolong Beach in Canggu.
+Next to Canggu’s Echo Beach.

 The following list of restaurants, warungs, spas, and other interesting places will be updated regularly, as venues change rather frequently.
 Other than the supermaket (Pepito’s) and the pharmacy (Guardian), we have chosen lesser-known places since major venues such as Old Man’s and The Lawn are easy to find: